Why can’t you have it all?

 Why lose potential customers because you can’t get past the look and feel of the content?

 You want visitors to read every word you write, but sadly, that’s not always the reality.
-Use sub-headlines, bullet points, short paragraphs, and italics to break up your copy.
+Use sub-headlines, bulleted lists, short paragraphs, and italics to break up your copy.

 SEO Consultant and Founder at MediaSesh, Christina Brodzky